 Tax Expenditures Categorisation

-In the tables that follow, tax expenditures and appropriated spending, as at 1 April 2014 from the Income Tax Act 2007, are categorised by Type and Impact.
+In the tables that follow, tax expenditures and appropriated spending are categorised by Type and Impact.

 Notes on Categorisation